symfony/symfony-docs/components/finder.rst

 Exclude directories from matching with the :method:`Symfony\\Component\\Finder\\Finder::exclude` method::

+    // directories passed as argument must be relative to the ones defined with the in() method
     $finder->in(__DIR__)->exclude('ruby');

 It's also possible to ignore directories that you don't have permission to read::